Last updated: 27 June 2017

-Want to help someone quit smoking?
+Want to help someone stop smoking with hypnosis?
 Without relying on pure willpower, prescriptions or gimmicks?
 Then hypnotherapy is the perfect choice.

-Hypnotherapy is extremely effective when it comes to smoking cessation.
-And there are several good reasons why that’s the case:
+And there are several good reasons why this is the case:

 - When someone is hypnotized, they become relaxed